Build It Yourself: Creative DIY Outdoor Furniture Ideas

 Materials You’ll Need:

-3. Exterior paint or stain (optional)
+3. Paint or stain for the exterior (optional)

-7. Heavy-duty carabiner clips or S-hooks/
+7. Heavy-duty snap hooks or S-hooks/

-8. Drill and drill bits (eyebolt sized)
+8. Drill and drill bits (eyebolt-sized)

 9. Measuring tape